 Lender Discharge Fees

 While not a fee charged by real estate agents, selling your home will often incur a discharge or early exit fee on a mortgage that your bank or lending institution will change.
 It is important to speak to your mortgage holder and understand the discharge process as your solicitor will require bank account details where funds need to be deposited too as well.

-And of course, the solicitor.
-You will need to engage a solicitor who can act as the conveyancing professional during the property sale process.
-Their job is to review the contract of sale, ensure all property titles are checked, prepare stamp duty costs, reconcile pro-rata cost for utilities and most importantly, attend the settlement to ensure funds are exchanged on the appointed date and time.
-Your solicitor will advise you of all the settlement funds, expenses and payments required.
-Be sure to ask for a statement at the close of the property transaction.
+And of course, your conveyancer.
+You will need a good conveyancer to review the contract of sale, make sure all property titles are checked, prepare stamp duty costs, reconcile pro-rata cost for utilities and most importantly, attend the settlement to ensure funds are exchanged on the appointed date and time.
+Conveyancing.com.au will advise you of all the settlement funds, expenses and payments required.

 Finally, if you have any concerns at all about charges or commissions, you should check that the agent is a member of their local Real Estate Institute of Australia, which requires them to abide by a specific set of guidelines and conduct.